The Law of Prägnanz

 Dropbox

-Popular cloud storage service Dropbox demonstrates the importance of hierarchy and visual organization in UX design.
-The interface effectively communicates the hierarchy of folders and files.
-It achieves this via the use of clear visual cues, such as folder icons and file thumbnails.
+Popular cloud storage service Dropbox demonstrates how important hierarchy and visual organization are when it comes to UX design.
+The interface shows—most effectively—the hierarchy of folders and files.
+It achieves this through the use of clear visual cues—such as folder icons and file thumbnails.
 Users can easily navigate through their files and locate specific items, thanks to the consistent and intuitive visual organization.

 The Dropbox interface is simple and uncluttered, making it easy to use.